-Associate Professor, Department of Anesthesia/CCM, Life Flight, Medical Director – CCT, Stanford University School of Medicine, Stanford, CA.
+Associate Professor, Department of Anesthesiology, Perioperative and Pain Medicine, Medical Director, Life Flight (CCT), Stanford University School of Medicine, Stanford, CA.

 South Shore Neurological Associates, Long Island, NY

-Professor, Department of Neurology & Department of Anatomy and Neurobiology, University of Tennessee Health Science Center, Memphis, TN.
+Professor, Department of Neurology & Department of Psychology and School of Health Studies, University of Memphis; President, Veracity Neuroscience LLC, Memphis, TN.

-Associate Professor of Biochemistry and Molecular Biology; Chair, Molecular, Cellular and Integrative Biosciences program; Director, Center for Cellular Dynamics; ￼ , Penn State, University Park, PA.
+Associate Professor of Biochemistry and Molecular Biology; Chair, Molecular, Cellular and Integrative Biosciences program; Director, Center for Cellular Dynamics; Associate Director of the Penn State Hershey MD/PhD program, Penn State, University Park, PA.